abaelen/Unbrick-Arduino-MKR-1010-WiFi--SAMD21G-using-PI3/README.md

 What is this Github useful for?
- Well, providing the last 5% of tips, I was missing to get it 100% working.
+ Well, providing the last 5% of tips to get it to work.
 Provided a night spend, I wanted to share these little tips.

 The step-by-step with tips & tricks can be found on the github page with this readme file.